AndresAlgaba/LLM_citation_patterns/README.md

+# Replication code for Large Language Models Reflect Human Citation Patterns with a Heightened Citation Bias

-# Running the scripts and creating the figures
+## Running the scripts and creating the figures
 To run the scripts, first run:

 ```text